c2bo/draft-looker-jwt-cwt-status-list/draft-ietf-oauth-status-list.md

 : A token in JWT or CWT representation that contains a cryptographically secured Status List.

 Referenced Token:
-: A token in JWT or CWT representation which contains a reference to a Status List or Status List Token.
+: A token cryptographically secured container which contains a reference to a Status List or Status List Token.
+It is RECOMMENDED to use JOSE or COSE secured containers.
 The information from the contained Status List may give a Relying Party additional information about up-to-date status of the Referenced Token.

 # Status List {#status-list}